mike442144/seenreq/README.md

 When you call `exists`, the module will do normalization itself first and then check if exists.

 # Use Redis to store keys
 `seenreq` default stores keys in memory, so process will use unlimited memory if there are unlimited keys.
 Redis will solve this problem.
+All `ioredis` options are recived and supported.

 ```javascript
 var seenreq = require('seenreq')